While the expectations were that Huawei would launch a Mate S successor, they surprised us by launching a new series. The Nova and Nova Plus.

-The new series fill the gap between the Huawei’s Flagship P series and the low end Honor devices.
-With recent launch of Asus Zenfone 3 and the Motorola Moto Z Play, manufacturers are pushing the limits to create mid-range smartphones with best user experience, design and features, cutting out the extreme hardware and gimmicky features.
+The new series fills the gap between the Huawei’s Flagship P series and the low-end Honor devices.
+With the recent launch of Asus Zenfone 3 and the Motorola Moto Z Play, manufacturers are pushing the limits to create mid-range smartphones with best user experience, design, and features, cutting out the extreme hardware and gimmicky features.

-Keeping aesthetics and performance closer to flagship, the mid-range smartphones are getting better.
-The Nova and Nova Plus have similar names, but design of both the devices are entirely different.
+Keeping aesthetics and performance closer to the flagship, the mid-range smartphones are getting better.
+The Nova and Nova Plus have similar names, but the design of both the devices are entirely different.

 The Huawei Nova comes with enormous 3020mAh battery pack, which could easily give a day’s usage in a single charge.

 Coming to the bigger variant Nova Plus.
 Nova Plus design is more similar to the Huawei Mate S but differs significantly to Nova.
 The Nova Plus is made of Aluminium and Magnesium alloy with super smooth finishing using a ceramic sandblasting process.